 If you’ve decided to file for divorce, you probably have a few questions about the legal process.
-This article provides an overview of some important terms used in a divorce, and information about how to get started.
+This article provides an overview of some important terms used in a divorce and information about how to get started.
 If you have specific questions, you should contact an experienced attorney for help.

 To begin the divorce process, the petitioner must complete one of two forms: a "Petition for the Dissolution of Marriage Without Children," or a "Petition for Dissolution of Marriage With Children" (if the family has children under 19 who are still in high school).

-At the time of filing, the petitioner must either pay a filing fee to the court (payable in cash or money order), or request a fee waiver.
+At the time of filing, the petitioner must either pay a filing fee to the court (payable in cash or money order) or request a fee waiver.

 If the sheriff serves the respondent spouse, the sheriff will provide the paperwork necessary to prove service.

-The respondent spouse should complete an appearance form and a written response to the divorce petition within 30 days of service of the petition.
-In the response, the respondent can either agree or disagree with what the petitioner has stated in the divorce petition.
+In the answer, the responding spouse can contest or agree with what the petitioner stated in the divorce petition.
 The respondent must deliver the original response to the court and send a copy to the petitioner.

 Both spouses must exchange certain financial information no later than 45 days after the petitioner files for divorce.
 (NMRA 1-123.)